Assessing Grantees’ Organizational Capacity and Readiness

 Asking the right questions can help in three ways:

 - Grant makers have specific information to use in deciding whether a request is viable and worthwhile.

 - Grant seekers respond by assessing how their organization or program measures up to a set of generally recognized standards for volunteer involvement.

 - Grant makers and grant seekers can initiate dialogue regarding strategies that build their capacity.

-- How does the organization determine the best way to involve volunteers in meeting its mission?
+- How does the organization determine the best way to maximize volunteer and pro bono services in meeting its mission?